NiklasRosenstein/python-builddsl/README.md

     version = git.version()
     ```

-3. **Call blocks**
+3. **Configure blocks**

-    A call block is used to invoke a method or function and optionally enter a new scope with the
-    return value as the new context object.
-The first name of the call block target is resolved in
-    the local variables, then in the members of the current context object and the parent context
-    objects and finally in the Python built-ins.
+    A configure block basically generates a Python function, called the "closure", and passes it
+    to the specified target.
+The closure that is defined after the target is passed to the target
+    by either calling it's `configure()` method or calling the target directly.

     ```python
     print("Hello, World!")  # Call without body

+    buildscript {
-    buildscript {  # Call with body and without arguments dependencies = ["kahmi-python"]
+      dependencies = ["kahmi-python"]
     }

-    cxx.build("main") {  # Call with body and arguments, addressing a member of the `cxx` target. srcs = glob("src/*.cpp")
+    cxx.build("main") {
+      srcs = glob("src/*.cpp")
     }
     ```

-    If the new context object that is returned by the called function supports the Python
-    context manager interface, it will be used around the execution of the call block's body.

 4. **Multi-line lambdas**